September 29, 2022

-The Oil and Gas Cleantech Challenge is a product innovation showcase and competition that connects clean technology solutions to the oil and natural gas industry.
+The Oil & Gas Cleantech Challenge is a product innovation showcase and competition that connects clean technology solutions to the oil and natural gas industry.
 As the oil and natural gas industry evolves and faces challenging markets, it continues to invest in technologies that address methane mitigation, resource usage, water quality and operational risks.

 There are no geographic restrictions or requirements for participating companies.
-The application deadline is October 16, 2020.

-Oil & Gas companies are seeking the following technologies:
+Oil and Gas companies are seeking

 CARBON CAPTURE UTILIZATION AND STORAGE